 Why Is This Pathway Being Considered?

-PEC water splitting is a promising solar-to-hydrogen pathway for hydrogen production at semi-central and central scales, offering the potential for high conversion efficiency at low operating temperatures using cost-effective thin-film and/or particle semiconductor materials.
+PEC water splitting is a promising solar-to-hydrogen pathway, offering the potential for high conversion efficiency at low operating temperatures using cost-effective thin-film and/or particle semiconductor materials.

 Research Focuses on Overcoming Challenges